 We work tirelessly to introduce people to our brand and encourage them to engage with it.
 Convincing people to complete the first action feels like a major win (e.g. download a white paper, attend a webinar or give us their business card at an event).
 Yet, far too few of these top-of-the-funnel prospects turn into paying customers.

 The problem with this top-of-the-funnel crew is that they don’t know much about you.
-They may recognize your from their initial interaction with you, but they don’t really know your brand.
+They may recognize your name from their initial interaction with you, but they don’t really know your brand.

 We run into this with WordStream all of the time.